Turkish Angora cat breed information and advice

 Training

-They’re intelligent and enjoy human interaction which means Turkish Angoras can be easily trained.
-They’ll quickly pick up toilet, or litter training.
-And they’ll also enjoy being taught new tricks.
+An intelligent breed, Turkish Angoras enjoy human interaction which means they can be easily trained.
+They’ll quickly pick up toilet or litter training, especially if they’re rewarded with treats.
+Angora cats also enjoy being taught new tricks such as playing ‘fetch’ or walking on a lead.

 Temperament and behaviour